r1ckee/odin-recipes/README.md

 # odin-recipes

-Contains the "Recipes" HTMl assignement for The Odin Project
+Contains the "Recipes" HTML assignement for The Odin Project